Mental Health Services provided

 Our services are truly individualized services and will be developed with client needs, wishes and input as the focus.
 Services will be provided with respect in regard to community values and cultural diversity.
 Problem solving on the part of client will be a key focus in all services provided.
 All services will be provided in accordance with the Individual Service Plans (ISP) developed by each individual’s social worker or case manager.

 Woodview has worked with two counties to convert Rule 36 intermediate care facilities to other residential facilities.
-One such facility now serves as a Board and Lodge in the Brainerd area, as well as a two bed crisis unit for persons experiencing mental health symptoms.
-The other facility is in Wadena and has been converted to a four bed foster care home on the main floor, two transitional apartments on the second floor and a peer center in the lowest level.
+One such facility served for many years as a Board and Lodge in the Brainerd area, as well as a two bed crisis unit for persons experiencing mental health symptoms.
+The other facility is in Wadena and has been converted to and is currently a four bed foster care home on the main floor, two transitional apartments on the second floor and a drop-in-center center in the lowest level.

 Woodview currently sponsors or has sponsored in the past both activity groups and support groups.
 Our support groups have focused on general living skills, mental health maintenance, budgeting, relationships, alcohol and drug education and Egala.
 Our activity groups have centered on cooking, music, crafts and other client interests.
 Currently, we offer: Wise Women, Creative Cookers, The Woodview Boys, Woodview Choir, Ensemble Group, Guitar Lessons, Acorn (Children’s Group), teen groups, music & movement and Woodview Bowlers.

-At present, Woodview Homes has three mental health professionals on staff.
-Combined they have in excess of 60 years of experience working with individuals with mental health issues.
+At present, Woodview Homes has two mental health professionals on staff.
 The mental health professionals are available for training and support to staff.
 The mental health professionals will not interfere, but rather work in conjunction with the county clinical supervisor.

 Furthermore, we have mental health professionals, mental health practitioners, qualified developmental disability professionals, a registered nurse and administration staff that are on call and available 24 hours a day, seven days a week and 365 days a year.